desininja/desininja/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Stock trading algorithms and ML models for stock predictions.
+- 🔭 I can make data talk by building interactive data dashboards, using Power BI or Tableau.
-- 🌱 I’m currently learning MySQL, NLP and OpenCV.
+- 🌱 I’m currently learning OpenCV.
 - 👯 I’m looking to collaborate on Data Science and ML Projects.
-- 🤔 I’m looking for help with NLP and OpenCV
 - 💬 Ask me about Statistics, ML, Data science.
 - 📫 How to reach me: Write me here [himanshubhatt06@gmail.com]